Jeremy Clements: 2025

-Clements began the 2025 season with a ninth place finish at Daytona.
-Clements would be awarded an extra point because he scored the Xfinity Fastest Lap in the race.
-At Circuit of the Americas, Clements would make his 500th Xfinity Series start, becoming the fourth driver to do so.
+Clements began the 2025 season with a ninth-place finish at Daytona.
+Clements was awarded an extra point because he scored the Xfinity Fastest Lap in the race.
+At Circuit of the Americas, Clements made his 500th Xfinity Series start, becoming the fourth driver to do so.
 He ended the season with four top-ten finishes and finished 21st in the standings.